-Time Tracking and Payroll
+Time Tracking & Payroll

+ZoomShift also earned a spot in our best time and attendance software due to its easy-to-use time tracking features and flexible pricing.
 All plans come with a time clock, although GPS and geofencing require a higher-tier plan.
 Employees can clock in and out from a kiosk or their smartphone.
 You can set rules to prevent early clock-ins and to alert managers to clock-out employees who forget.

 The time clock feature is not limited to location, so if you have staff that works in multiple locations or travels, they can clock in and out anywhere.
 With the geofencing, you can restrict clock-ins to specific locations as well.

-Managers can edit and approve time sheets from the web version or the mobile app.
+Aside from employee time tracking, ZoomShift also allows managers to edit and approve time sheets from the web version or the mobile app.
 Once approved, you can run a payroll report.
 ZoomShift breaks the information down to calculate gross pay over a set time for individuals, locations, or positions.
 You can save time sheets or export them to Xero or QuickBooks.
 ZoomShift also lets you set up reports to maintain compliance records, such as ensuring that breaks and overtime are kept according to federal or state laws.

 Paid Time Off

 ZoomShift makes it easy for managers to approve time off and keep it in mind when making schedules.
-In addition, the software tracks accruals and use, so both managers and employees are aware of the time off they have used and have available.
+In addition, the software tracks accruals and use, so both managers and employees are aware of the time off they have used and still have available.
 PTO can be assigned by role or tenure.
 The built-in calculators ensure that the correct balances are available in real time via the web or mobile app.
 If an employee is nearing their PTO limit, they get a notification, which can help with planning.
 You can also create PTO reports.